jxxcarlson/blockParser/README.md

 **Note.** The
-function `parseString` is implmented as `parseStringWithVersion 0`, where
+function `parseString` is implemented as `parseStringWithVersion 0`, where

 ````elm